soc-learner16/SOC-Analyst-Portfolio/Project-2-Windows-Log-Investigation/README.md

 ## ✅ Conclusion
 The investigation successfully reconstructed suspicious PowerShell script execution behavior and demonstrated practical SOC analyst investigation workflow using endpoint telemetry.

+---

+## Analyst Observations (Unique Findings)

+During the investigation, several behaviors helped illustrate how script-based activity can appear suspicious in endpoint telemetry:

+- PowerShell execution was observed with command-line arguments indicating execution policy bypass usage, a technique often abused by attackers to execute scripts unrestricted.
+- Script file creation events showed how payloads or administrative scripts may be staged locally before execution.
+- Correlation of command-line activity and PowerShell execution demonstrated how attackers may chain legitimate tools for malicious purposes.
+- Timeline reconstruction helped differentiate between normal administrative activity and suspicious scripted behavior.
+- Investigation highlighted the importance of monitoring command-line arguments rather than only process names when analyzing PowerShell activity.

+### Analyst Insight
+This simulation demonstrated how PowerShell-based activity can appear legitimate while being abused for malicious purposes.
+Effective SOC investigations require careful analysis of execution parameters, script behavior, and event correlation to distinguish administrative use from potential attack activity.

+---